 Breath mints cause bad breath as often as they treat it

 SUMMARY: It’s easy to be pulled in by breath mints when you have bad breath.
-Oral odor can make you extremely self-conscious, and breath mints seem to offer an immediate cure.
-“Seem to” is the operative phrase, because most breath mints are ineffective.
+Oral odor can make you extremely self-conscious, and breath mints seem to offer immediate relief.
+“Seem to” is the operative phrase, because many breath mints are ineffective.

 It’s easy to be pulled in by breath mints when you have bad breath.
-Oral odor can make you extremely self-conscious, and breath mints seem to offer an immediate cure.
-“Seem to” is the operative phrase, because most breath mints are ineffective.
+Oral odor can make you extremely self-conscious, and breath mints seem to offer immediate relief.
+“Seem to” is the operative phrase, because many breath mints are ineffective.

 Breath mints, as well as gum, chews, strips and sprays, are big business in the U.S. According to the annual Market for Gum, Mints and Breath Fresheners Report, American breath mint sales topped $746 million in 2002, and have since climbed to over $1 billion.
 Mint companies spend millions of dollars on advertising depicting hapless but handsome young men and women overcoming adversity by popping a lozenge in their mouths.